locationtech/geomesa/docs/user/datastores/query_planning.rst

 Heuristics can be used for query planning based solely on the query filter.
 The priorities are:

-1. Feature ID predicates using the ID index
+#.
+Feature ID predicates using the ID index
-2. High-cardinality attribute predicates using the attribute index
+#.
+High-cardinality attribute predicates using the attribute index
-2. Attribute equality predicates using the attribute index
+#.
+Attribute equality predicates using the attribute index
-3. Spatio-temporal predicates using the Z3/XZ3 index
+#.
+Spatio-temporal predicates using the Z3/XZ3 index
-4. Attribute range predicates using the attribute index
+#.
+Attribute range predicates using the attribute index
-5. Spatial predicates using the Z2/XZ2 index
+#.
+Spatial predicates using the Z2/XZ2 index
-6. Temporal predicates using the Z3/XZ3 index
+#.
+Temporal predicates using the Z3/XZ3 index
-7. Low-cardinality attribute predicates using the attribute index
+#.
+Low-cardinality attribute predicates using the attribute index

+If multiple attribute predicates have the same priority, the order of the attributes as defined in the schema will be used as a tie-breaker (attributes declared first have priority).

 In addition, Accumulo data stores using 'join' attribute indices will de-prioritize any predicates that require a join, based on the query properties/transform.